++++``````````````````````` What did Tulsi dasa Goswami actually write?

 “The husband beats, and she is tamed (laughter).”

 After all, did Abhay Charan De ever receive a university degree with a major in Sanskrit?
 No. And that means he was self taught.
-And do you know what he said about self taught gurus?
+And do you know what he said about self taught “experts?”

 And yet thousands of people around the globe regard Prabhupada as a scholar of Sanskrit, and think his books will be the law books for humanity for the next 10,000 years.

-Mohanty is not the first to disagree with Bhaktivedanta Swami Prabhupada’s purports.
+Mohanty is not the first scholar to disagree with Bhaktivedanta Swami Prabhupada’s purports.
 Dr. Kali Prasad Sinha (1937-2011), a renowned philosopher, linguist, poet, lyricist and social reformer who served as Professor and Dean of Assam University, Silchar, India, wrote thirty highly-acclaimed books.
 In one of Dr. Sinha’s books, A Critique of A. C. Bhaktivedanta, (304 pages) published in 1997 by Punthi-Pustak of Calcutta, Sinha reveals how Bhaktivedanta Swami, in his books, misinterprets the Advaita Vedanta philosophy.

 Dr. Pradeep Kumar Mohanty (Facebook photo, posted December 9, 2023)